ewaldmire/ascender/docs/docsite/rst/administration/troubleshooting.rst

 | extra_settings | Extra settings | ''      |
 +----------------+----------------+---------+

-Parameters configured in ``extra_settings`` are set as read-only settings in climber.
+Parameters configured in ``extra_settings`` are set as read-only settings in ascender.
 As a result, they cannot be changed in the UI after deployment.
-If you need to change the setting after the initial deployment, you need to change it on the climber CR spec.
+If you need to change the setting after the initial deployment, you need to change it on the ascender CR spec.

 Example configuration of ``extra_settings`` parameter: